vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

 ## AKOConfig Custom Resource

 The `AKOConfig` custom resource is used to deploy and manage the AKO controller and is meant to be consumed by the AKO operator.
+The schema for the `AKOConfig` custom resource can be found [here](../ako-operator/bundle/manifests/ako.vmware.com_akoconfigs.yaml).
 This is what a sample AKOConfig looks like:
 ```yaml
 apiVersion: ako.vmware.com/v1alpha1
 kind: AKOConfig